vijayrajarathinam/ecommerce/README.md

-# Amazon Clone Application using React JS
+# A.I.
+Powered Ecommerce Application using React JS

 ### Features